Ungaretti/ungaretti.github.io/index.md

 4 - Download RED .exe file <a href="http://www.red-lang.org/p/download.html"> HERE </a> and move it to this same folder.

-5 - Donload RED syntax highlight file from <a href="https://github.com/Ungaretti/Notepad-config-file-for-Red-Language"> HERE </a> .
+5 - Download RED syntax highlight file from <a href="https://github.com/Ungaretti/Notepad-config-file-for-Red-Language"> HERE </a> .
 Use the download zip button.
 Unpack it somewhere and move the "Red-lang.xml" file to the RedIDE folder too.

 6 - I suggest you also create a "programs" folder inside RedIDE, so you keep your programs and your environment in the same place.
 You will end up with something like this:

 <img src="http://ungaretti.github.io/assets/2.jpg">

-7 - Open Notepad++ and goto "Language/Define your language..." .
+7 - Open Notepad++ and go to "Language/Define your language..." .
 Click on "Import..." and choose the downloaded "Red-lang.xml".
 A popup will tell you that the import was sucessfull.

 <img src="http://ungaretti.github.io/assets/3.jpg">